stemoutreach/CodeCreateLab/Labs/0-Treasure_Hunt_Lab.md

 | `while`     | `while play_again == "yes":`  | Repeats parts of your code               |
 | `def`       | `def greet_player():`         | Creates a function you can call later    |

-If you need help with the above concepts, take a look at the [/Python Guide](Guides/0-Python_Guide.md)
+If you need help with the above concepts, take a look at the [Python Guide](/Guides/0-Python_Guide.md)

 ---